Digital Motion X-ray (DMX)

 If I already had x-rays and MRI, how is Digital Motion X-ray helpful?

 Stationary x-rays and MRIs don’t typically show the cause of most chronic pain: joint instability from a ligament injury.
 The ligaments are the connectors of the joint, connecting one bone to another.
 When the connectors are not tight, the bones move too much.
 Ligament damage from car accidents, exercise, and routine twisting and bending are often not seen on routine x-rays and MRIs.
 However, can be more easily seen using Digital Motion X-ray while the person is moving, or while there is pressure on the joint.
+MRI and DMX are complementary, as the MRI is designed to show disc problems well, just as DMX is designed to show other soft tissue injuries.

 How quickly will I know my results?